Parul-kumari089/portfolio/README.md

 ## 📄 License

 This project is open for learning and inspiration.
-Please do not copy it directly.